akka/alpakka-kafka/docs/src/main/paradox/testing.md

+---
+project.description: Alpakka Kafka provides a Testkit with support for running local Kafka brokers for integration tests.
+---
 # Testing

 To simplify testing of streaming integrations with Alpakka Kafka, it provides the **Alpakka Kafka testkit**.
 It provides help for